Mosbe's Muscle Minutes Method

 2. Intensity

-Give it ALL you've got for that 1 minute.
+Give it all you've got for that 1 minute.
 That will ensure that your muscle has been put under enough stress to contribute to the gradual yet continuous improvement this approach provides.
 Push yourself.
 If you did 20 squats the last two times, do 22 this time.
 Keep advancing.
 If the exercise feels too easy, then modify it so that it is not.
 Don’t worry about your shirt, you won’t be sweating in 1 minute but you should be breathing heavy.
 This will indicate that you’ve elevated your heart rate and your metabolism.
 Every time you raise your metabolism, you burn more calories.
 The more intense you perform the minute the more muscle you'll build and the more calories you will burn.
 Cumulatively, this translates to more lean tissue and less fat.
 Perfect!